 - Direct Unsubsidized Loans: These federal loans are available to undergraduate, graduate and professional students who are unable to demonstrate financial need.
 Unlike Direct Subsidized Loans, these loans accrue interest while you’re in school.

 - Direct PLUS Loans: These loans are available to graduate or professional students, and they are not based on financial need.
 However, a credit check is required for borrowers.
 These loans also accrue interest while you’re in school.

 Private student loans

 In addition to federal student loans, borrowers attending college half time can obtain loans through private lenders — though it’s best to exhaust your federal loans first, since those come with more benefits.
 With private student loans, part-time college students can qualify for incredibly competitive interest rates and terms, and they can often choose among flexible repayment options.

-A few student loan lenders that offer loans to part-time students include:
+A few student loan lenders that offer loans to half-time students include:

-Some, like Sallie Mae, even offer loans to students attending less than half time.
+Some, like Sallie Mae and College Ave, even offer loans to students attending less than half time.
 To see your eligibility and what rates you’ll be offered, shop around with a few different lenders.

 How to find the best student loans